-A visiting professor on philosophy was invited to the university to give a talk.
-A student raised his hand and asked, “Professor, what is the meaning of Life?” and then there were moments of silence followed by giggles and murmur.
-How would you answer this question in a way that is meaningful to the young students who had not seen much of the world, thought the professor?
-The professor paused, smiled and then replied “Guess what, there is no meaning to life!” to the surprise of the students.
+A visiting professor of philosophy was invited to the university to give a talk.
+A student raised his hand and asked, “Professor, what is the meaning of Life?”
+Then there were moments of silence followed by giggles and murmur.
+How would you answer this question to the young students who had not seen much of the world, thought the professor?
+The professor paused, smiled, and replied, “Guess what?
+There is no meaning to life!”
 They are not prepared for this answer at all.
-The professor then went on “The meaning of life is to explore, experience and discover life and it is for you to find out.”
+The professor then continued, “The meaning of life is to explore, experience, and discover life.
+It is for you to find out.”

-As such, what better way to explore, experience and discover meaning of life then to build up your own album of memory?
+As such, what better way to explore, experience, and discover the meaning of life than to build up your album of memory?

 Why should I care about life memory?

-Life memory enables us to get in touch with one’s sense of self and identity, a personal recollection of hopes and fears.
-It is tied up with remembrance, recalling family, beloved friends, special moments, trips and other events.
-Very often across time and place in an emotional exchange which is both personal and unique.
-It is like a process of shuttling back and forth between past and present, much like a time machines.
+Life memory enables us to be in touch with one’s sense of self and identity, a personal recollection of hopes and fears.
+It is tied up with remembrance, recalling family, beloved friends, fond moments, trips, and other events.
+Very often across time and place in an emotional exchange that is both personal and unique.
+It is like a process of shuttling back and forth between past and present, much like a time machine.

 How do you start?

-Secondly, pick up the old practice of photography, scrape-booking or journaling.
-Use text, paint, and ribbon to embellish it turning it into a sentimental object of special meaning to you.
+Secondly, pick up photography, scrap-booking, or journaling.
+Use text, paint, and ribbon to embellish the sentimental object of special meaning.

-Lastly, organize them into themes and you will be surprised how rich it can be!
+Lastly, organize and categorize them into themes.
+You will be surprised how rich they can be!